alexsilvar/RobotSoccerLib/README.md

 # Motivation
 The Robot Soccer category Very Small Size is a sport which involves several areas of computational knoledge.
 Coordinate the flow of the information mantaining the consistensy and flexibility is hard to do.
-This library make the flow logic and leaves the important parts implementation to the developer.
+This library make the flow logic and leaves the important parts implementation to the developer (Computer Vision, Strategy and Wireless Comunication).
 Also provides a sample working implementation.
 To use it you must add to your project the dependencies.

 # Dependencies
 - EmguCV